How to Recover Your Gmail, Facebook or Yahoo Account [Updated 2019]

-Next, you will be asked for an email that Twitter can use to contact you, and also a form where you can input your reasons to why you lost access to your account.
+Next, after you provide your Twitter ID. you will be asked for an email that Twitter can use to contact you, and also a form where you can input your reasons to why you lost access to your account.

-After you’ve filled out all the steps, you’ll need to arm yourself with patience while Twitter processes your request and contacts you a few days later.
+After you’ve filled out all the steps, you’ll need to arm yourself with patience while Twitter processes your request and contacts you.

 How to recover your Instagram account